theresamclaird/coderetreat-react-ts/README.md

 Here are a few classic examples:

-- **FizzBuzz** — A simple introduction to test-driven thinking and refactoring loops and conditions.
+- **FizzBuzz**: A simple introduction to test-driven thinking and refactoring loops and conditions.
-- **String Calculator** — Focuses on incremental test discovery and handling edge cases gracefully.
+- **String Calculator**: Focuses on incremental test discovery and handling edge cases gracefully.
-- **Roman Numerals** — Encourages thinking about data transformations and algorithmic clarity.
+- **Roman Numerals**: Encourages thinking about data transformations and algorithmic clarity.
-- **Bowling Game** — A slightly larger kata involving cumulative state and scoring rules.
+- **Bowling Game**: A slightly larger kata involving cumulative state and scoring rules.
-- **Prime Factors** — Reinforces small-step problem solving and function composition.
+- **Prime Factors**: Reinforces small-step problem solving and function composition.

 Each kata presents different opportunities to explore **clean code**, **TDD**, and **pair programming** skills in a safe, time-boxed setting.
 <!-- end-include: docs/readme-parts/other-katas.md -->